 The IOB will require that each applicant submit business plans and related analyses that substantiate the financial sustainability of the proposed project.
-These documents can be in the form of pro forma statements or analyses, including cash flow and balance sheet projections, and should include at least three years of operating cost and cash flow projections post the completion of the project.
+These documents can be in the form of pro forma statements or analyses, including cash flow and balance sheet projections, and should include at least three 10 years of operating cost and cash flow projections post the completion of the project.
+The Pro Forma needs to cover the sustainability of the project.